TechnoKrishna/Git/README.md

 🌍 Git vs GitHub

-Git	                                                    GitHub
+Git	: A local version control system, Works on your computer, Does not require internet, git commands.

-A local version control system	    A cloud-based platform to store Git repositories Works on your computer	                              Works online Does not require internet	                Requires internet to sync repositories git commands	                      GitHub is used to host and share your Git projects
+GitHub : A cloud-based platform to store Git repositories, Works online, Requires internet to sync repositories, GitHub is used to host and share your Git projects.

 Link :- https://shorturl.at/6v67K